hypertrace/hypertrace-ui/README.md

 - `alignment` is used for the cell alignment, could be - left, right and center
 - `parser` is used to parse the data.
 It can also be defined similar to a cell renderer.
 Suppose we are getting data as `['test1', 'test2']` and we want it to be marshalled into `{value1: 'test1', value2: 'test2'}` then we can create a custom parser and can handle the transformation.
 For no operation we use `CoreTableCellParserType.NoOp`

-`Usage` : Now once this is done, we can use this in our table using `display` property.
+`Usage` : Once this is done, we can use this in our table using `display` property.
 This will be same as the type of the cell renderer.

 `Module import`